-- The entire memory array is erased: i.e. all bits are set to 1 (each byte contains FFh). - The OTP address space has the first 16 bytes programmed to a random number.
-All other bytes are erased to FFh. - The SFDP address space contains the values as defined in the description of the SFDP address space. - The ID-CFI address space contains the values as defined in the description of the ID-CFI address space. - The Status Register 1 contains 00h (all SR1 bits are cleared to 0's). - The Configuration Register 1 contains 00h. - ■The Autoboot register contains 00h. - The Password Register contains FFFFFFFFFFFFFFFFF - All PPB bits are 1.
+- ■The entire memory array is erased: i.e. all bits are set to 1 (each byte contains FFh). - ■The OTP address space has the first 16 bytes programmed to a random number.
+All other bytes are erased to FFh. - ■The ID-CFI address space contains the values as defined in the description of the ID-CFI address space. - ■The Status Register 1 contains 00h (all SR1 bits are cleared to 0's). - ■The Configuration Register 1 contains 00h. - ■The Autoboot register contains 00h. - ■The Password Register contains FFFFFFFFFFFh. - ■All PPB bits are 1. - ■The ASP Register contents depend on the ordering options selected: